SAP-samples/teched2023-DA261/exercises/ex1/README.md

 🚩 In the final step of exercise 1, we will test our template changes, including our upload widget.
-Recall where you saved the SalesPlan_Quantity.xls file in the getting started section as we will use that file for our testing.
+Recall where you saved the DA261_SALESPLAN_QUANTITY.xlsx file in the getting started section as we will use that file for our testing.
 Also note that we have not fully coded the upload button as we would in a production scenario (e.g., process cancellation, error trapping) due to time considerations, so proceed